Free shipping to France on orders over 50€

 First edition

 Between agitation and lightness, Fusako Kodama depicts the effervescence of modern Japan.
-In 1960-80, she captures the atmosphere of places and the energy of people.
+From 1960 to 1980, she captures the atmosphere of places and the energy of people.

 Between restlessness and lightness, Fusako Kodama portrays a certain effervescence of modern Japan.
-In 1960-80, she captures the atmosphere of places, cities, and villages inhabited by animated beings.
-Through her unusual and spontaneous framing, the prolific photographer casts a gaze both gentle and vibrant over twenty years of Japan.
+From 1960 to 1980, she captures the atmosphere of cities and villages inhabited by animated beings.
+Through her unusual and spontaneous framing, the prolific photographer casts a gaze that is both gentle and vibrant over twenty years of Japan.

-1960-1980 is the first book by Fusako Kodama published in the West, where she is still very little known.
-This work aligns with the ongoing efforts of Chose Commune, which contributes to shedding light on contemporary Japanese photographers beyond their country of origin.
+1960-1980 is the first book by Fusako Kodama published in the West, where she is still relatively unknown.
+This work aligns with the ongoing efforts of Chose Commune, which aims to shed light on contemporary Japanese photographers beyond their country of origin.

 Fusako Kodama (born in 1945 in Japan), studied photography under Seiiji Otsuji with Yasuhiro Ishimoto at the Kuwasawa Design School in Tokyo.
 Her works show the quintessential modernism of Kuwasawa Design, which incorporates Bauhaus education.